OrchardCMS/OrchardDoc/Documentation/Orchard-1-7-Release-Notes.markdown

 The contents of this directory are protected from download by visitors to your site.

 *To completely reset your site* (destroy all data, starting from the setup screen again), you can delete the contents of this directory.
+If your database is not SQL CE, you may also have de drop the database from the relevant tool.
 This action is irreversible so backup first!

 For other known issues, please refer to <http://orchard.codeplex.com/workitem/list/basic>.